Dash-Lambda/Eso/README.md

 Functional programming is a paradigm characterized by zero side-effects.
 The idea is to build your program around evaluating functions, where the functions take an input and return an output without modifying anything else.
 The biggest benefits of functional programming are safety and modularity, and in many cases concision.

 ### Usage of funtional programming in this project
-The interpreters and translators are purely functional, the UI is not.
+The interpreters and translators are -mostly- purely functional, the UI is not.
 Functional programming is great for backend/core code, but it's not ideal for interactive elements.
+The only deviation from functional style is the optional console logging during runtime, which is for interactive programs.

 ### State of the project
 Current Native language support: